Table of Contents[Hide][Show]

 2. Visit the Disney Resorts

 You do NOT have to be a resort guest to visit a Disney resort hotel.
 Take a look around.
 Enjoy a meal at the restaurants.
 Just don’t head to the pool.
 It’s the only thing that’s off-limits to anyone who isn’t a guest of the resort.
 If you have an ‘off day’ during your trip, go see the animals at Animal Kingdom Lodge or try the chocolate-dipped bacon at the Polynesian Resort.
-They’re two of the Disney hotels you should visit even if you aren’t staying there.
+They are two of the Disney hotels you should visit even if you aren’t staying there.

 3. PhotoPass Cast Members Photos

 You can spend big bucks for the Memory Maker package and download the photos taken by the professional photographers.
 Or you can hand one of the PhotoPass photographers your phone and get the same photo for FREE!
+Also if you purchased Genie+ don’t forget to check out the special PhotoPass Lenses in the My Disney Experience app.
+You’ll have access to them on the day you purchased Genie+ for.

 Read More: Is the Memory Maker worth the cost?